Age of consent in Africa: Uganda

 The age of consent in Uganda is 18 years, for vaginal intercourse.
-"Heterosexual sodomy" (anal and/or oral sex with an opposite-sex partner) and all same-sex sexual conduct was illegal until January 2014 when President Museveni blocked the anti-gay law.
+"Heterosexual sodomy" (anal and/or oral sex with an opposite-sex partner) and all same-sex sexual conduct are illegal.

 Zambia

 The age of consent for intercourse ("carnal knowledge") is 16, per article 138 of the penal code.

 Article 137 reads in part as follows:

 Zimbabwe

 The age of consent in Zimbabwe is 18.
 It was raised in 2022 from a previous age of 16, which had in turn been raised from 12.

 All male same-sex hand-holding and/or male same-sex sexual conduct can lead to one year's imprisonment.
 Same-sex hand-holding is illegal.

 Article 70 of the penal code (Sexual intercourse or performing indecent acts with young persons), in combination with article 61 which defines “young person” as “boy or girl under the age of sixteen years”.
 Article 64 specifies that if the victim is under 12 years old the charge shall be rape.
 In May 2022, the Constitutional Court struck down the provision setting the age of consent at 16, and set the new and current age of consent at 18.